Squadrick/squadrick.github.io/menu/feed.md

 up to `9`, like `1245` (=`3`) or `4333` (=`4`).
 This also applies to multiples of `9`.

 Another speed-up is memoization.
-Since I've played this so much, I remember the result for all pairs and some trios/quartets of numbers which makes appling the `9` elimination rule faster.
+Since I've played this so much, I remember the result for all pairs and some trios/quartets of numbers which makes applying the `9`-elimination rule faster.
 For `4378`:
 I recall that `78` reduces to `6`, `6 + 3 = 9`, so it can be eliminated, which leaves `4`.

 I can compute the answers extremely quickly now.
 If I can had to guess, maybe half a second on average.